 For two years, Genesis orbited the first Lagrangian point (L1) of the Earth-Sun system.
 In this remote, stable trajectory, Genesis was well outside Earth's magnetosphere, which deflects the solar wind away from the terrestrial environment.
-Genesis then returned to enable the recovery of its 210-kilogram sample capsule in September 2004.
+Genesis then returned to enable the recovery of its 210-kg sample capsule in Sep 2004.
 The capsule was supposed to descend by parachute and then be caught by a helicopter over the Utah desert.
 However, a construction fault in the spacecraft led to the failure of its parachute to deploy and the capsule plummeted to Earth at high speed.
 Efforts are now underway to recover solar wind material from the damaged and partly contaminated collection wafers.

 |launch date||Aug 8, 2001|